Pat Kelly (speed skater)

-Leonard Patrick Kelly (born June 23, 1962 in Toronto, Ontario) is a former ice speed skater from Canada, who represented his native country in two consecutive Winter Olympics, starting in 1992 in Albertville, France.
+Leonard Patrick Kelly (born June 23, 1962, in Toronto, Ontario) is a former ice speed skater from Canada, who represented his native country in two consecutive Winter Olympics, starting in 1992 in Albertville, France.
+Kelly is married to former American pair skater Karen Courtland.
 He now lives and skates part-time in Lake Placid, NY.
 On Feb 6th, 2010 he skated a 40.13 outdoors on the Olympic oval.